skociu/albanian-bible-concordance/README.md

 - What it is: a static site in `site/` that serves client-side search using JSON indexes.
 No server needed.
 - One-time setup: in your repo, enable Pages at Settings → Pages, Source: GitHub Actions.
 - Deploy: push to `main` (or `master`).
 The workflow `.github/workflows/gh-pages.yml` builds the DB and JSON and publishes `site/`.
-- Local preview: build DB, then `python scripts/build_site_index.py --out site` and serve it locally (fetch needs HTTP): `python -m http.server -d site 8080` then open `http://127.0.0.1:8080`.
+- Local preview: build DB, run `build-strongs`, then `python scripts/build_site_index.py --out site` and serve it locally (fetch needs HTTP): `python -m http.server -d site 8080` then open `http://127.0.0.1:8080`.
 - Data size: indexes are sharded by first letter; verses are a single JSON file.
 We can further shard verses per book if needed.

 Manual deploy with git subtree (site/ -> gh-pages)